GeorgeFkd/aueb-cs-masters/README.md

 # aueb-cs-masters
-This is a repository which will contain all AUEB's CS master related content
+This is a repository which will contain all AUEB's CS master related content.